openenclave/openenclave/new_platforms/docs/win_sgx_dev.md

 **Note:** The dependency on Intel's SGX SDK is temporary.

 You may need to restart your environment after installing the Intel SGX SDK.
-The PSW should be installed automatically on Windows 10 with the Fall Creators Update installed.
+The PSW should be installed automatically on Windows 10 Fall Creators Update and later.
 See [troubleshooting](../../docs/GettingStartedDocs/GettingStarted.Windows.md#troubleshooting).

 Building applications using the Open Enclave SDK also requires `oeedger8r`, the